 I honestly wished the show simply had consistent production values.

-As for the background scenery, its pretty decent and the use of color for the character designs is okay at best.
+As for the background scenery, its pretty decent and the use of colour palette for the character designs is okay at best.

 Overall like I said this show is a clusterfuck visually and it ultimately mediocre at best.

-The soundtrack is just generic shounen music that you all seen before.
+The soundtrack is generic shounen music that you all heard before.

 All the opening and ending themes at the moment are pretty decent.